 Want a sweeter version of Reese’s Peanut Butter Cups without any added sweeteners?
 I’ve got you covered with these dark chocolate almond butter cups.

-Don’t forget to save this recipe to your favorite keto friendly peanut butter Pinterest board.
+Don’t forget to save this recipe to your favorite dark chocolate keto-friendly Pinterest board.
 Keep scrolling for the nutritional data and full recipe card.
-I have to add that this blog may contain affiliate links where I receive a small commission (tiny, at best) – but this affiliate advertising program helps keep my healthy fat blog afloat.

 Caramel Apple Topping Bombs

-Delicious peanut butter fat bombs that taste like the topping from every kids favorite apple treat.
+These delicious fat bombs taste just like the topping from your favorite childhood treat.

 - Prep Time: 15 mins